switchlove/pokeclicker-browser-scripts/README.md

 # pokeclicker-browser-scripts
 Tampermonkey related Pokéclicker scripts

+## a6csrq.js
+   The browser version of the script used in the A6CSRQ Challenge client.

 ## auto-dungeon.js
    An automated dungeon runner.
 Boss rushes by default (see comment in script for disabling).